veeneck/ryan.blog/content/blog/getting-started.md

 Question: Can a local .dat watch the website an update itself to avoid step 5?

 Go through process to setup admin page on my own domain.
+Turns out it is [very easy.](https://forestry.io/docs/editing/remote-admin/)